 Raindance members get 50% off their first submission each year.
 Contact firstname.lastname@example.org

 Categories for Submission

-The Festival accepts feature films (over 45 min), short films (under 45 min), music videos (under 6 min), VR and AR experiences (under 25 min) and web series.
+The Festival accepts feature films (over 45 min), short films (under 45 min), music videos (under 6 min), 360/180 films and VR/AR/MR experiences (6Dof interactive or linear, CG or live action, under 120 min) and web series.
 Projects of all lengths and genres are welcome.
 Raindance Film Festival is committed to showing the boldest and most innovative work that challenges the boundaries of filmmaking.

 - Narrative Feature